Section I - Government Programs

-Eligibility for Graduation.
-Participants who complete all cohort seminars and other activities on their EDP, will participate in a structured interview, that focuses mainly on the Enterprise-wide Perspective competencies, to help discern the participant's meeting or exceeding the targeted proficiencies of the critical leadership competencies.
+Participants who complete all cohort seminars and other activities on their EDP, will participate in a structured interview which focuses mainly on the Enterprise-wide Perspective competencies, to help discern the participant's meeting or exceeding the targeted proficiencies of the critical leadership competencies.
 Prior to the structured interview, Participants will submit a learning portfolio that documents learning events, demonstrates comprehensive thinking about critical incidents of importance for senior leaders in the federal government, and provide evidence of attaining a level of experience and competency-based proficiency necessary for senior Enterprise leadership.

 Participants will demonstrate higher order cognition in reasoning, judgment, and approaches necessary to make the leap to thinking and operating at an executive level which includes: strategic thinking, enterprise-wide perspective, operating in ambiguity, achieving results through people, fostering and enacting creative and innovative approaches and environments.
 Participants are conscientious and improve the performance of the groups they lead.
 Participants encourage and support followership and are themselves followers to the common purpose.
 They demonstrate strategic leadership responsibility for initiating, inspiring, and facilitating change.
 They create ethical and positive climates and cultures for the organization.
 They design and support partnerships with other people, and other organizations, resulting in broader networks of operation.
 Participants are self-aware, self-directed, and continuous learners.

 When the participant successfully completes the assessment(s), they are ready to graduate and will attend a formal graduation ceremony.